mimiquate/blend/README.md

 as a CI step before `mix deps.get`.

-1. `BLEND` env var configuration
+#### Option B. `BLEND` env var configuration

-More permanent configuration to be able to just run mix tasks in the context of a lockfile with a simple env var can be acomplished by customizing a bit your `mix.exs`.
+A more permanent configuration to be able to run mix tasks in the context of a lockfile with a simple env var can be acomplished by customizing a bit your `mix.exs`.

-Create a new file under `blend/premix.exs` with the following contents:
+##### 1. Create a new file under `blend/premix.exs` with the following contents:

 ```
 # blend/premix.exs